-As General Counsel, Campbell will provides strategic and operational legal direction on the wide range of issues impacting IFES’ work; as Vice President, Campbell leads in developing and implementing innovative human resource programs that enable IFES to continue to attract, develop, and retain the best and brightest diverse talent – in headquarters and globally – in order to achieve its mission to build resilient democracies that deliver for all.
+Natasha Campbell is the International Foundation for Electoral Systems' (IFES) first General Counsel and Vice President for Labor Relations and Human Resources.
+As General Counsel, Campbell will provide strategic and operational legal direction on the wide range of issues impacting IFES’s work.
+As Vice President, Campbell leads in developing and implementing innovative human resource programs that enable IFES to continue to attract, develop, and retain the best and brightest diverse talent—in headquarters and globally—in order to achieve its mission to build resilient democracies that deliver for all.
 Campbell also leads all labor relations matters for IFES.

 Campbell has spent her career as an attorney and social justice advocate who has worked tirelessly in the areas of labor and employment law, human resources, energy and environmental justice, equity, diversity, and inclusion.
 She has served in a number of capacities in government, at the local and federal levels, including Director, Office of Labor Relations and Collective Bargaining, a cabinet-level position in the District of Columbia Government, where her responsibilities included administering a comprehensive labor relations and collective bargaining program, inclusive of approximately 27,000 employees and 44 collective bargaining units.